icedevml/drakvuf-wiki-fork/DRAKVUF-Plugins.md

 filedelete
 ----------
 The `filedelete` plugin monitors the execution of NtSetInformationFile and ZwSetInformationFile, which are functions responsible for deleting files (there are some others too, such as NtDeleteFile).
-When the function is called and the fifth input of the function is FILE_DISPOSITION_INFORMATION (13) the file path is determined by walking the handle table of the process via the DRAKVUF function `drakvuf_get_obj_by_handle`.
+When the function is called and the fifth input of the function is `FILE_DISPOSITION_INFORMATION` (13) the file path is determined by walking the handle table of the process via the DRAKVUF function `drakvuf_get_obj_by_handle`.
+Once the address is known, it be extracting using the Volatility plugin `dumpfiles`.

 The function prototype according to MSDN (https://msdn.microsoft.com/en-us/library/windows/hardware/ff567096%28v=vs.85%29.aspx):
 ```